baihuqian/baihuqian.github.io/_drafts/wharton-on-coursera-introduction-to-marketing.md

 * **Superior** products and processes;
 * **Distinctive** positioning and customer experience;
 * **Alignment** of internal and external commitment to the brand.

+# Customer Centricity
+In strategic marketing, one bundle is customer intimacy.
+This section focuses on it, or called "customer centricity".

+The goal of a firm is to **maximize shareholders' value**.
+Maximum profits through **volume and cost reduction**.
+One key performance indicator is market share, which not only is a indicator of the present, but also of the future.
+Such metrics, like market share and others, are central to this product superiority, or operationally excellent strategy.
+Shareholders demand growth.
+Growth can be achieved through **extending the product**, either through bringing existing ones to new market, or by creating new ones.
+Companies are **organized by product**.
+And thus, the competitive advantage of an organization or a company is **product expertise**.
+This is the traditional, *product-centric* way of business.

+While product centricity is not doomed to fail, there are trends that don't exist 15 or 20 years ago that reduces the chance of success of it:
+* **Commoditization**: technology-driven product development that shortens the product lifecycle.
+* **Smart customers**: technology-driven information flows make customers aware of existing and new product options and put more demands on companies.
+* **Retail saturation**: technology-driven delivery that makes more products available to more customers in more locations.
+* **Globalization**.
+* **Deregulation**.
+* Customers want **end-to-end solutions**.
+Companies act like trusted advisors.
+One example is IBM, once a product-centric company, moves to provide solutions by selling its hardware businesses.
+* Information systems enable **customer-level tracking** and thus data-driven business models.

+## Direct Marketing
+Direct marketing is an advertising strategy that relies on the individual distribution of a sales pitch to potential customers.
+In other words, the individual customer is the unit of analysis.
+It tries to **know who there customers** are and what they buy, aim to **determine marketing communication** based on past purchases, and constantly determine (and leverage) individual **customer value**.

+Any company that's operating on the internet, any company that has the capability to track a particular customer over time are using direct marketing.

+## Customer Centricity
+**Customer centricity** is a strategy that aligns a company's development/delivery of its products/services around the current and future needs of *a select set of customers* in order to maximize their *long-term financial value* to the firm.

+Customer centricity requires the company to be willing and able to change its organizational design, performance metrics, and employee/distributor incentive structures to focus on this long-run value creation/delivery process.
+For example, the performance metrics for salespeople should not be monthly/quarterly revenue, but long-term value increase of customers so that customers create more value in the company in the long run.

+It is important to recognize that the overarching goal for customer-centric companies is still to maximize shareholders' value.
+But the customer-centric world embraces customer heterogeneity: not all customers are equal, some customers are more profitable than others.
+When we talk about *profitability*, we focus on future profitability (**customer lifetime value**) rather than past profits.
+We need to use models and technology in order to project the future value of our customers.

+Success arises through enhanced (and/or more efficient) customer **acquisition, retention, and development**.
+The competitive advantage is the "relationship expertise" with respect to focal customers (that cannot be commoditized).

+However, customer centricity does **not** suggest that "non-focal" customers should be ignored or "fired".
+To the contrary, it is important to have a healthy portion of such customers to add a high degree of stability and robustness to the overall customer base (like bonds in an investment portfolio).
+Taking this idea future, there is a **paradox of customer centricity**: the more that a firm tightens its central focus on a select group of customers, the more it needs its "non-focal" customers to stabilize the overall mix.

+To move to customer centricity, below are important questions:
+* Who is the customer?
+Can your organization come up with a single, consensus answer to this question, or can you at least reconcile the roles/relationships of the different potential customers?
+* What are the major barriers to move to customer centricity, and what resources can you utilize to overcome these barriers.
+* What competitors are doing in this area?
+Is it better for everyone be customer-centric or only you?
+* Does it make sense for your organization to become customer centric?
+If so, what should be your immediate goals and medium-term expectations?